A Guide to the Best Video Advertising Companies in 2026

 The appeal is straightforward.
 You can access premium streaming placements, manage campaigns in a more direct way, and avoid some of the friction that used to keep mid-market brands out of TV-style media.
 MNTN presents this model on the MNTN website.

-That said, don’t confuse access with effectiveness.
-CTV doesn’t rescue weak creative.
+Even so, do not confuse access with effectiveness.
+CTV does not rescue weak creative.
 In fact, poor creative gets more expensive when you push it into broader reach environments.
 MNTN is best when you already know your message works and need a cleaner route to distribution.

 Pros and cons

-• Pricing is not presented here as a fixed public package: The platform uses custom or variable media pricing structures rather than a simple flat posted rate.
+- Pricing is variable rather than a public package: The platform uses custom or variable media pricing structures rather than a single posted rate.

 8. TubeScience